 When Can I Return to Work After Rhinoplasty?

 Generally, rhinoplasty patients can return to work and other obligations in one week.
 However, this varies between patients and will depend on how well you are healing and how strenuous your job is.
 Please speak with your surgeon if you are concerned about returning to work after surgery.

 Exercise and other strenuous activities should be avoided immediately after surgery to promote a safe, quick recovery.
 You will be able to return to your regular workout routine once your surgeon clears you, which is usually three to four weeks after surgery.

 [ Click on questions to view answers. ]

-The best candidates for rhinoplasty are at least 13 years of age and have met their full facial growth.
-Patients who are in good health and have realistic expectations about the procedure can undergo rhinoplasty to correct:
+The best candidates for rhinoplasty are unhappy with the appearance of their nose and have fully developed facial features.
+Patients should be in good health and have realistic expectations about the procedure.

 - Nose size